washifu/lanyon/Current_Tasks.md

 ---
 ## Immediate Tasks

-* Configure .pcd viewer
+* Configure .pcd viewer [DONE]
-* Decide whether to record in .pcd or .pcap
+* Decide whether to record in .pcd or .pcap -- .pcap will require VLP conversion
+* Figure out how to convert VLP-16 .pcap to .pcd (Shadows!!)
-* Choose Surface Classification Method
+* Choose Surface Classification Method -- Using PCL's normal with KDtree
 * Record Dataset

 ## Near Future Tasks